eaasi/user-handbook/source/overview/install/installer-config.rst

       :type: string

-      Login password for the initial Admin user will be sent automatically to this address.
+      The login password for the initial user is hard-coded to **"eaasidemo1"**.
+It is strongly recommended that this initial user reset their password (which will generate a random, more secure password).
+Reset passwords for the initial user will be sent to this address.

     .. config-value:: username